-Lets look at it this way, when switches A, B, C and D are on the same network or broadcast domain boots up, the switches will forward their Bridge Protocol Data Unit (BPDU) frames to neighbouring switches.
+Let us look at it this way, when switches A, B, C, and D are on the same network or broadcast domain boots up, the switches will forward their Bridge Protocol Data Unit (BPDU) frames to neighboring switches.

-All switches in the network or broadcast domain will read the root ID information from the BPDU frame of all their neighbours.
+All switches in the network or broadcast domain will read the root ID information from the BPDU frame of all their neighbors.